 Sign Up Now

-As a parent, you know that ADHD symptoms aren't present just at school—they may also be seen at home or in social settings.
-You also know that dealing with your child's ADHD symptoms can be challenging.
+As a parent, you may have received notes from teachers that your child's ADHD symptoms are showing up at school.
+You may also see these symptoms at home or in social settings.
+You know that dealing with your child's ADHD symptoms can be challenging.
 In these situations, little changes at home may help.
 The tips below may help you manage your child's symptoms at home.
 You will also find information on setting realistic goals, and tracking your child's progress.

 Tips for managing ADHD at home